PoliticalGraveyard.com

 LITTLE-DOG (Soundex L343)

-Little Dog, Cheryl Lynn — Democrat.
+Little=Dog, Cheryl Lynn — Democrat.
 Candidate for Montana state house of representatives 16th District, 2010.
 Female.
 Still living as of 2010.

-LITTLEBERRY: See also Littleberry Calhoun Allen, Jr.
+LITTLEBERRY: See also Littleberry Calhoun Allen Jr. — Littleberry Stainback Foster

-LITTLEFIELD (Soundex L341) — See also BIELEFIELD, DETLEF, DOOLITTLE, LITTLE, LITTLEBERRY, LITTLEHALE, LITTLEJOHN, LITTLEPAGE, LITTLER, LITTLETON, LITTLEWOOD, LITTLEWORT, LITTLEY, SCHOLEFIELD, SHURTLEFF, STUBBLEFIELD.
+LITTLEFIELD (Soundex L341) — See also BATTLEFIELD, BIELEFIELD, DETLEF, DOOLITTLE, LITTLE, LITTLEBERRY, LITTLEHALE, LITTLEJOHN, LITTLEPAGE, LITTLER, LITTLETON, LITTLEWOOD, LITTLEWORT, LITTLEY, SCHOLEFIELD, SHURTLEFF, STUBBLEFIELD.

 LITTLEFIELD: See also George MacClellan Blake — Arthur Monroe Free — Thomas Littlefield Marble

 Littlefield, Alex D. — of DeLand, Volusia County, Fla.
 Democrat.
 Florida Democratic state chair, 1949.
-Still living as of 1949.
+Presumed deceased.
+Burial location unknown.

 Littlefield, Alfred Henry (1829-1893) — also known as Alfred H. Littlefield — of Lincoln, Providence County, R.I.
 Born in Scituate, Providence County, R.I., April 2, 1829.
-Governor of Rhode Island, 1880-83.
-Died December 21, 1893 (age 64 years, 263 days).
+Republican.
+Dry goods merchant; thread and yarn manufacturer; member of Rhode Island state house of representatives, 1876-77; member of Rhode Island state senate, 1878-79; Governor of Rhode Island, 1880-83; president, First National Bank of Pawtucket; president, Pawtucket Gas Company; president, Pawtucket Street Railway.
+Died in Central Falls, Providence County, R.I., December 21, 1893 (age 64 years, 263 days).
 Interment at Swan Point Cemetery, Providence, R.I.

-See also National Governors Association biography
+See also National Governors Association biography — Wikipedia article — Find-A-Grave memorial

-Littlefield, Andrew G. — of Lebanon, New London County, Conn.
+Littlefield, Arthur E. — of Springfield, Hampden County, Mass.
 Republican.
-Member of Connecticut state house of representatives from Lebanon; elected 1926.
-Presumed deceased.
+Member of Massachusetts state house of representatives Fifth Hampden District, 1923-24.
 Burial location unknown.

-Littlefield, Calvin — of Jefferson County, N.Y.
+Littlefield, Calvin (1823-1909) — of Jefferson County, N.Y.
+Born in New York, 1823.
 Member of New York state assembly from Jefferson County 1st District, 1854-55, 1857.
-Burial location unknown.
+Died in Jefferson County, N.Y., 1909 (age about 86 years).
+Interment at Woodside Cemetery, Belleville, N.Y.

 Littlefield, Carl — of Florida.
 Member of Florida state house of representatives, 1992-98.
 Still living as of 1998.